antvis/G6/docs/manual/cases/relations.en.md

 ## Relationship Clustering
 There might be multiple 'colleague' type relationships betwenn node A and B, e.g. A and B are colleague in company1 and company2.
-These two 'colleague' relationships have different timestep.
+These two 'colleague' relationships have different timestamp.
 We do not render all the similar relationships onto the graph, but render a clustered edge which can be expanded by clicking.

 **Applicable Scene:** Cluster relationships with same type into one edge to reduce the visual clutter.